MMMZZZZ/Syntherrupter/Documentation/Wiki/Custom MIDI Commands.md

 All conventions are to be read as "unless noted otherwise... ".

+* Target value 127 is reserved for broadcasting, meaning it will affect all targets (works for LSB/MSB independently).
-* Reserved target bytes are expected to be 0 or 127 (Wildcard).
+* Reserved target bytes are expected to be 0 or 127.
 * Parameters and parameter options that are currently not supported by Syntherrupter are marked by an [NS].
 * Parameters that stored in EEPROM are marked by an [EE].
 Other parameters will be reset to default after a power cycle.
 * Every integer parameter has a float version at offset `0x2000`.